Asta Ödman

 Asta Ödman was born in Gothenburg and was a sculptor and artist.

-Ödman studied for Sten Teodorsson and during her studies she became friends with Inger Manne, with whom she painted with for many years.
+Ödman studied under Sten Teodorsson and during her studies she became friends with Inger Manne, with whom she painted for many years.

-In the early 1960s, Ödman studied for Fritz Gahn and she was a member of a group of artists who sculpted and painted.
+In the early 1960s, Ödman studied under Fritz Gahn and was a member of a group of artists who sculpted, drew and painted.

-Ödman had a number of own exhibitions.
-She was also posthumously represented with several works in the Norrköping art museum's compilation exhibition "Female Artists" from 2013.
+Ödman had a number of exhibitions of her own.
+She was also posthumously represented with several works in Norrköping Art Museum's collection exhibition "Women Artists" from 2013.

-In Norrköping there are also public works created by Asta Ödman, for example in the town hall and the concert hall De Geerhallen.
+In Norrköping, there are also public works created by Asta Ödman, for example in the town hall and the De Geerhallen concert hall.

 Burial site: 0148-1921